 ✅ Insider Tips:

-- The diving board pool behind the main building is easy to miss — walk around back and you'll find it
+- The diving board pool behind the main building is easy to miss — walk around back

 - The giant dumping bucket in the kids' area is a crowd favorite